Why store cord blood? |

 What are the restrictions for cord blood storage? |

-Nearly every family can decide for private storage.
-Cord blood isn’t collected only when the mother suffered a serious infection during the pregnancy. |
+Nearly every family can decide on private storage.
+Cord blood isn´t collected where the mother suffered a serious infection during the pregnancy. |

-The donor mother must undergo a selection process based on certain criteria given by legislation and the requirements of transplant centres. |
+The donor mother must undergo a selection process based on certain criteria dictated by legislation and the requirements of transplant centres. |

 What happens to cord blood after collection? |

-After collection the cord blood of your child it is processed and cryopreserved for future use. |
+After collection, the cord blood of your child is processed and cryopreserved for future use. |

 Suitable cord blood is selected for international exchange, where it is available for patients anywhere in the world.
 Rejected cord blood (about 70%) can be used for research or is destroyed. |